vtjl10/gossamer/docs/docs/repo/labels.md

   - **T-research** - this issue/pr is a research type issue.
   - **T-investigation** - this issue/pr is an investigation, probably related to some bug with unknown causes.
 - **`C-`** Complexity label.
 We operate only 3 complexity levels.
-  - **C-simple** -  Minor changes changes, no additional research needed.
+  - **C-simple** -  Minor changes, no additional research needed.
 Good first issue/review.
   - **C-complex** - Complex changes across multiple modules.
 Possibly will require additional research.
   - **C-chaotic** - Unpredictable nature of this task/changes makes its chaotic.
 - **`P-`** Priority level.
 We only have 3 priority levels, everything else is average by default.